frank-emrich/freezeml-pldi2020-artifact/README.md

 or continue reading this file.

 The root password for the virtual machine is "pldi2020".
-Operating system inside the VM is a Debian Linux 10 and comes with Emacs and Vim editors alreadt installed.
+The operating system inside the VM is a Debian Linux 10 and comes with Emacs and Vim editors alreadt installed.

+We have implemented FreezeML in [Links](https://links-lang.org/), a functional programming language with a rich set of features.

 The following section, "Reproducing the Paper Results" gives a quick introduction on how to validate that Links implements FreezeML.
 The subsequent section gives